Robyn: 2004–2009: Konichiwa Records and Robyn

-2010–2013: Body Talk
+2010–2016: Body Talk, Do It Again and EPs

 She released the first album of the Body Talk trilogy, Body Talk Pt.
 1, on 14 June 2010 in the Nordic countries on EMI and on 15 June in the US on Interscope Records.
 It was preceded by the single "Dancing On My Own" on 1 June 2010.
 The song was Robyn's first number-one single in Sweden and her fourth top-10 single in the UK and the US, peaking at number eight on the UK Singles Chart and number three on Billboard's Hot Dance Club Songs chart.
 In July 2010, she sang a minimalist, electro cover version of Alicia Keys' "Try Sleeping with a Broken Heart" live on IHeartRadio.
 Robyn made the All Hearts Tour in July and August 2010 with American singer Kelis to promote the Body Talk albums, and a four-date UK tour at the end of October.

 On 6 September 2010, Body Talk Pt.
 2 was released in the UK.
 It was preceded by the lead single, a dance version of "Hang with Me" from Body Talk Pt.
 1, the day before.
 The album includes a duet with American rapper Snoop Dogg, "U Should Know Better".
-Robyn performed "Dancing On My Own" with deadmau5 at the 2010 MTV Video Music Awards on 12 September.
+Robyn performed "Dancing On My Own" with Deadmau5 at the 2010 MTV Video Music Awards on 12 September.
 In a BBC Newsbeat interview, she explained her decision to release three albums in one year: "It was just something I felt like I needed to do.
 I just never thought about selling records or not, making this decision.
 I just did it for myself.
 It's a way of, for me, to stay inspired and to be able to do the things I like to do".
 However, Robyn said that she would not do it again: "When you do 16 or 13 songs in one go, you kind of empty yourself, and it takes a while to fill back up and have new things to talk about, so I think it's good for everyone".
 Robyn announced the release of the single, "Indestructible", on 13 October 2010; an acoustic version appeared on Body Talk Pt.
 2. The song was released on 17 November in Scandinavia and 22 November in the UK.
 Co-written by Klas Åhlund, it was described as a "pulsating full power version [that] takes every ounce of that emotion and wraps it up in another exceptional disco-pop record worthy of any dance-floor or passion-laden sing-a-long."
 Robyn planned to collaborate with Swedish producer Max Martin on the song "Time Machine"; Martin produced Robyn's US singles, "Do You Know (What It Takes)" and "Show Me Love", both of which peaked in the top 10 on the Billboard 100 in 1997.
 The Body Talk albums have sold 91,000 copies in the US.